Blooverh/Java-DataStructs-Algorithms-LeetCode/PythonDataStructsAndAlgo/Notes.md

 # Array-Base Sequences
 > list, tuple and str classes have in common the support of indexing to access individual elements of a sequence, and each uses a low-level concept known as an array to represent that sequence.

+>Encapsulation > privating the internal details of the class from outside user's who do not need to know how the class is implemented.

 > * *Shallow copy* - an array copy of another array that references the same elements as in the first list.
 > * With Immutable elements, shallow copies are moot.